YKW-Modding/yo-docs/modding-guides/general/create-qrs.md

 # Adding Custom QR Codes
 > **Disclaimer: This guide will not teach you how to make random color coins as im lazy.**

+This guide explains how to add custom QR Codes to Yo-kai Watch games by editing the QR Code config files.
+It has been confirmed to work for all 3DS Yo-kai Watch games aside from Sangokushi.

 ## Yo-kai Watch 1
 First, navigate over to `data/res/qr`.
 You should see the following 2 files:
 * `qr_config_ko.cfg.bin` - This is for KOR only QRs. **DO NOT USE THIS UNLESS INTENTIONAL**.